saltstack/salt/doc/topics/tutorials/starting_states.rst

         return {'include': ['python'],
                 'django': {'pkg': ['installed']}}

-This is a very simple example, the first line has a SLS shebang line that tells Salt to not use the default renderer, but to use the ``py`` renderer.
+This is a very simple example, the first line has an SLS shebang line that tells Salt to not use the default renderer, but to use the ``py`` renderer.
 Then the run function is defined, the return value from the run function must be a Salt friendly data structure, or better known as a Salt